 - To feel and be part of the Amity team helping out and being helped out where appropriate, especially helping Reception with phone calls and general tasks when the Receptionist is busy.

-- Other duties that may arise from time to time at the request of the GPs or Practice Manager.
+- Other Duties that may arise from time to time at the request of the GPs.

 Infection Control Responsibility:

 The nurse nominated as Infection Control Officer takes responsibility for maintaining standards according to the practice Infection Control Policy and updating this as necessary in line with National Standards as they change.
 This includes: